molgenis/VaSeBuilder/docs/output_formats.md

 ### Variant context file
 The variant context file is a tab separated file containing the essential data of the variant contexts in 13 columns.
+This file is one of the important output files as it contains the windows created to search reads and which acceptor reads are exchanged for which donor reads.
 The context data is preceded by a header starting with a #.
 The default output name for the variant context file is _varcon.txt_.<br /><br />

 <u>Variant context file columns:</u>
 * __ContextId:__ The identifier of the context (consists of the chromosome name and variant positions connected with